NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 The University bears the burden of proof to reach a determination as to whether University Antidiscrimination Policies have been violated.

-1. Hearing Officer.
-The University shall secure a neutral Hearing Officer to hear and decide whether the evidence establishes that a violation of the University Sexual Harassment Policy occurred.
-The Hearing Officer shall not be affiliated with the University.
+1. Hearing Officers.
+The University shall secure a three-member panel of neutral Hearing Officers to hear and decide whether the evidence establishes that a violation of the University’s Antidiscrimination Policies occurred.
+The Hearing Officers may be affiliated with the University, they may be external personnel who are unaffiliated with the University, or the panel may have a combination of these two categories of affiliation.

 a.
 Responsibilities and Authority.
-The Hearing Officer is responsible and has the authority to:
+The Hearing Officers have the authority to:

 1) Convene, facilitate, suspend, and postpone the hearing;